 Employees: The ‘Weakest Link’ or Your Strongest Defence?

-According to the Verizon Data Breach Investigation Report (DBIR), the vast majority of security incidents originate internally.
-The risk is divided into three distinct personas:
+According to empirical data collected in the global Verizon Data Breach Investigations Report (DBIR), the clear majority of enterprise security failures involve internal users.
+This human risk exposure drops into three clear operational profiles:

 1. Negligent Users (61%)